SomeDebris/DRRT-Regeneration-Inhibitor/README.md

 `kSlowGrowRate = 0.2`

-This cvar makes BLOCKS regenerate at one fifth (20%) of the rate at which they do in Tournament mode.
+This cvar makes BLOCKS in Tournament mode regenerate at one fifth (20%) of the rate at which they do in campaign mode.
 Shield regeneration is unaffected.

 This mod was made to look more official than a "simple cvar mod" so that participants could more easily find it.